Principle of Complementarity of Structure and Function

 Cellular Level: Membrane Proteins and Transport

-Cell membranes contain transport proteins like aquaporins, which support water movement.
+Cell membranes contain transport proteins like aquaporins, which allow water movement.
 Their channel-like structures prevent unwanted molecules while allowing passive diffusion of water, maintaining cellular homeostasis.
 Similarly, ion channels open or close in response to stimuli, enabling nerve impulses and muscle contractions.

 Tissue and Organ Level: Specialized Structures